5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 		* Intel Speed Shit: Enabled
 * **Settings [TAB]**
 	* Platform Power
-		* Platform Power Management: Enabled
+		* Platform Power Management: Disabled
-		* PEG ASPM: Enabled
-		* PCH ASPM: Enabled
-		* DMI ASPM: Enabled
 		* ErP: Enabled (so USB Power turns off, after PC is shut down)
 	* IO Ports
 		* Internal Graphics: enabled (if CPU has integrated graphics). **NOTE**: The config.plist uses dGPU for Display(s) and iGPU for computational tasks only by default.
 If you want to use the iGPU to drive a display you need a different Framebuffer Patch (see "EFI Install Instructions" for details).